guvra/foundry/README.md

 ## Description

-A simple yet powerful SQL query builder written in PHP.
+Foundry is a simple yet powerful SQL query builder written in PHP.

 ## Documentation